 In 1969, Ulrich Erfurth appointed Mr. Neumeier Director of Ballet Frankfurt, where he soon caused a sensation with his new interpretations of such well-known ballets as "The Nutcracker" and "Romeo and Juliet".
-In 1973, August Everding invited him to become Director and Chief Choreographer of The Hamburg Ballet.
-Under his direction, The Hamburg Ballet became one of the leading ballet companies on the German dance scene and soon received international recognition.
+In 1973, August Everding invited him to become Director and Chief Choreographer of the Hamburg Ballet.
+Under his direction, the Hamburg Ballet became one of the leading ballet companies on the German dance scene and soon received international recognition.
 As a choreographer, Mr. Neumeier has continually focused on the preservation of ballet tradition, while giving his works a modern dramatic framework.
 His ballets range from new versions of full-length story ballets to musicals and to his symphonic ballets, especially those based on Gustav Mahler's compositions, as well as his choreographies to sacred music.
-His latest creations for The Hamburg Ballet: "Peer Gynt" and "Duse" in 2015 and "Turangalîla" in 2016.
+His latest creations for the Hamburg Ballet: "Ghost Light" in 2020, "Beethoven Poject II" in 2021 and "Hamlet 21" in 2021.
 In 1975, Neumeier conceived the Hamburg Ballet Festival as a climax and end to each season.

-In 1978, he founded The School of The Hamburg Ballet.
+In 1978, he founded the School of the Hamburg Ballet.
 In 1989 the school, together with the company, moved into its own "Ballettzentrum" (ballet center) provided by the city of Hamburg.
 Its facilities include nine studios and a boarding school for over 30 students.
-Today more than 80% of the company's dancers are graduates from the school.
+Today more than 70% of the company's dancers are graduates from the school.